-Professor Helena B. Nader obtained her PhD at the Federal University of São Paulo (Unifesp) and post-doctoral training as a Fogarty (NIH) fellow at the University of Southern.
-She is professor and head of the Institute of Pharmacology and Molecular Biology at Unifesp.
-She has the rank of Scientist 1A in the Brazilian Council of Scientific Development and Technology (CNPq).
+Helena B. Nader obtained her PhD at the Federal University of São Paulo (Unifesp) and post-doctoral training as a Fogarty (NIH) fellow at the University of Southern California.
+She is professor and head of the Institute of Pharmacology and Molecular Biology at Unifesp and ranked Scientist 1A of CNPq.

 Her research field is molecular and cell biology of glycoconjugates.
-She has over 200 published papers (Google Scholar h index = 55, more than 10,000 citations) and has advised more than one-hundred master of science and PhD students, and more than 40 post-doctors that currently hold research and teaching positions in Brazil and abroad.
 She has received several national and international awards and honors.
 At her university she was the first woman to become Pro-rector of Undergraduate as well as Pro-rector of Research and Graduate programs.
-Therefore, she has been a role model for many women in university spaces, raising women’s need for empowerment and breaking solid barriers in society.
+She has been a role model for many women in Brazilian universities, helping to promote the empowerment of women and breaking solid barriers in society.